 …

-The Message Control field value shall be zero.
+The Message Control field value shall be either 0x00 or 0x10.
+This value determines the formatting of the Message Content field.

-The Message Content field shall be formatted as shown in Figure 60.
+When the Message Control field value is 0x10 the Message Content field shall be formatted as shown in Figure 60.

-Figure 60—Format of the Message Content field in the Start of Ranging Compact frame
+Figure 60—Format of the Message Content field in the Start of Ranging Compact frame when the Message Control field value is 0x00

 …

 The Ranging MAC Configuration field shall be set as per 10.38.10.3.9

+When the Message Control field value is 0x10 the Message Content field shall be formatted as shown in Figure 60A.